limentum/limentum.github.io/_vestige/a-reflection-of-a-reflection.md

 <div class=center>
     {{ page.date | date: "%B %d, %Y" }}
 </div>
 I looked into the bathroom mirror, frowning.
-My hair looked a combination of messy, and matted.
-I tended to be a restless sleeper, so it wasn't unusual for me to end up a disaster in the morning.
-I go hop in one of the dorm showers, taking a moment to comb out the curls and knots.
+My hair was a combination of messy, and matted.
+I tend to be a restless sleeper, often ending up a disaster by the morning.
+I hop in one of the dorm showers, taking a moment to comb out the curls and knots.
 The warm water feels nice, comforting me after the bad dream I had last night.
-I knew the trip we were planning was stressing the shit out of me.
+I knew the trip we were planning was stressing the hell out of me.

-I could hear my group chat with Shae and Liam blowing up.
-I didn't want to get my phone wet from grabbing it.
+I could hear the group chat with Shae and Liam buzzing from my phone.
+I didn't want to get the phone wet from grabbing it.
 They were probably trying to figure out when I'd be coming to pick them up, so we could leave.
-I try to hurry up my showering process, but it still takes a while longer.
+I make an attempt to hurry up the showering process, but it takes a while longer.
 After turning off the water, I quickly go to dry off and grab my phone to look at the messages.

 **Shae**: *you guys almost ready to go? at this rate we're gonna be like an hour behind schedule*